-Amending specific Personal or Health Information
+Amending specific Personal Information

 - 6.8.
-To amend specific Personal and/or Health Information such as your employment details, records displaying your religious practices, etc, please complete the relevant form on Council's website which can also be emailed to council@cessnock.nsw.gov.au or posted to 62-78 Vincent Street, Cessnock, NSW, 2325. - 6.9.
+To amend specific Personal Information such as your employment details, records displaying your religious practices, etc, please complete the relevant form on Council's website which can also be emailed to council@cessnock.nsw.gov.au or posted to 62-78 Vincent Street, Cessnock, NSW, 2325. - 6.9.
 Council treats such requests with priority and will have them actioned within 5 working days of having received them.